Nonprofit Frequently Asked Questions

 10. Does anyone else have access to my donor information?

 No. Each organization only has access to it’s own donor information.
 No information can be shared or given unless done so by the organization.
 More information can be found at: http://clickandpledge.com/privacy/

-22. When a donation is made when does it hit my bank account?
+11. When a donation is made to my organization, when does it hit our bank account?
 And when do the fees get deducted?

 TransFirst is an online banking system.
 TransFirst will deduct the funds from the card holders account and deposit to the organization bank accounts.
 TransFirst will not hold the organization’s funds for any amount of time.
 Funds are deposited 48 hours after the transaction.